henrypinkard/henrypinkard.github.io/index.md

           alt: MMCore architecture
         description: Micro-Manager is open-source software for operation of automated microscopes.
 The Core module in Micro-Manager is a hardware device abstraction layer that enables the same code to operate many different hardware devices with no changes.
 Because of the great number of devices now supported by this software layer and the tantalizing potential to use this code under many more conditions, here we review the original software design and identify possible improvements to enable its future use under a wider variety of circumstances
          (<a href="/assets/pdf/MMCoreDesign.pdf">paper</a>)

-  - title: Single-cell computational microscopy (Coming soon...)
-    link: singlecell
-    items:
-      - title: Berkeley single-cell computational microscopy (BSCCM) dataset
-        image:
-          src: /assets/img/work/cell_montage.png
-          alt: Cell montage
-        description: A deep learning-sized dataset of single white blood cells under a variety of illumination conditions.
-Coming soon...

 ---

 <p>I am a part-time postdoctoral researcher at UC Berkeley in the <a href="http://www.laurawaller.com/">Computational Imaging Lab</a> with Prof. Laura Waller in the <a href="https://eecs.berkeley.edu/">Department of Electrical Engineering and Computer Sciences</a>, where I received my PhD in <a href="https://ccb.berkeley.edu/academics/phd-in-computational-biology/" >Computational Biology</a> and MS in Electrical Engineering and Computer Sciences.
 I am also the founder of <a href="https://photomics.ai/">Photomics, Inc.</a>, where I create open-source software for microscope control and label-free, computational microscopes.
 </p>

-<p>My research is focused on the design of hardware, software, and algorithms for data and information-driven design and control of optical microscopes.
-This work draws from many fields, including optical physics, machine learning, single-cell biology, immunology, software engineering, data science, computer vision, and information theory.
+<p>My research has focused on the design of hardware, software, and algorithms for data and information-driven design and control of optical microscopes.
+Some of my recent areas of interest include optical physics, machine learning, single-cell biology, immunology, software engineering, computer vision, and information theory.
 More details can be found in the <a href="https://henrypinkard.github.io#research">research</a> section.

 <p>
 Before coming to UC Berkeley, I spent 3 years at the UCSF <a href="https://bidc.ucsf.edu/">Biological Imaging Development Center</a> with Prof. Matthew Krummel, where I built and programmed microscopes and did research on the immune system.
 Before that, I worked in <a href="https://valelab.ucsf.edu/">Prof. Ron Vale's lab</a> at UCSF where I helped develop an open source software for microscope control called <a href="https://micro-manager.org/wiki/Micro-Manager_Open_Source_Microscopy_Software">Micro-Manager</a>, which I've continued working on in the decade since.</p>